sec-bit/blog/README.md

 ## More

-- Hugo Static Site Generator v0.62.0/extended
+- Hugo Static Site Generator hugo v0.136.5+extended
 - https://gohugo.io/getting-started/usage/
+- Cloudflare Rocket Loader should be disabled for this site or the MathJax will not work.